revbayes/revbayes.github.io/tutorials/intro/index.md

     1 + 1; 2 + 2                    # Multiple statements in one line

 Here you can see that comments always start with the hash symbol (`#`).
-Everything after the ‘`#`’-symbol will be ignored.
+Everything after the `#`-symbol will be ignored.
 In addition to these simple mathematical operations, provides some standard math functions which can be called by: